 Any season is wonderful in the state’s second largest city.
 While it doesn’t make a fantastic base for day tripping to ski areas, you can do just about everything else here within a scenic drive.
 Known as Olympic City, Colorado Springs (COS) is a touch closer to nature than its ‘rival’ to the north, Denver.
 It’s also higher at 6,035 feet of elevation.

 It’s just one major tourist attraction after the next too.
-If you’re a bucket list kind of a person or want a jam packed itinerary, rain or shine, do come to The Springs.
-If you want to be in the mountains but still have Colorado Springs close, stay in Woodland Park.
+If you’re a bucket list kind-of-a-person or want a jam-packed itinerary, rain or shine, do come to The Springs.
+If you want to be in the mountains but still have Colorado Springs close, stay in Woodland Park and visit its mini garden of the gods (located a few miles from a town north toward Deckers).
 While in COS visit:

 - Garden of the Gods